microsoft/FluidFramework/build-tools/packages/build-cli/docs/promote.md

 DESCRIPTION
   Promotes a package to the Release view in Azure DevOps Artifacts.

   Used to promote a package to the Release view if it's a release build and in the build feed.
+THIS COMMAND IS INTENDED FOR USE IN FLUID FRAMEWORK CI PIPELINES ONLY.
 ```

 _See code: [src/commands/promote/package.ts](https://github.com/microsoft/FluidFramework/blob/main/build-tools/packages/build-cli/src/commands/promote/package.ts)_